Blazehue/BLOG/README.md

-# 📝 BLOG - Editorial Magazine Style Platform(Still a prototype more features to be added!)
+# 📝 BLOG - Editorial Magazine Style Platform(Still a prototype with mock data, more features and REST API to be added!)

 <div align="center">